ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

     - FEATURE_X=ON
 ```

+**libraries**: command line defines used in test and release compilation by configured tools

+Ceedling allows you to pull in specific libraries for the purpose of release and test builds.
+It has a few levels of support for this.
+Start by adding a :libraries main section in your
+configuration.
+In this section, you can optionally have the following subsections:

+* `test`:

+  Library files that should be injected into your tests when linking occurs.
+  These can be specified as either relative or absolute paths.
+These files MUST
+  exist when the test attempts to build.

+* `source`:

+  Library files that should be injected into your release when linking occurs.
+These
+  can be specified as either relative or absolute paths.
+These files MUST exist when
+  the release attempts to build UNLESS you are using the subprojects plugin.
+In that
+  case, it will attempt to build that library for you as a dynamic dependency.

+* `system`:

+  These libraries are assumed to be in the tool path somewhere and shouldn't need to be
+  specified.
+The libraries added here will be injected into releases and tests.

+* `flag`:

+  This is the method of adding an argument for each library.
+For example, gcc really likes
+  it when you specify “-l${1}”

+Notes:

+* If you've specified your own link step, you are going to want to add ${4} to your argument
+list in the place where library files should be added to the command call.
+For gcc, this is
+often the very end.
+Other tools may vary.

 **flags**: configure per-file compilation and linking flags

 Ceedling tools (see later [:tools] section) are used to configure